Ayman Abdel-Aziz

-Ayman Mohamed Abdelaziz (أيمن محمد عبد العزيز; born 20 November 1978) is an Egyptian retired footballer who played as a midfielder.
+Ayman Mohamed Abdelaziz (أيمن محمد عبد العزيز; born 20 November 1978) is an Egyptian football coach and a former footballer who played as a midfielder.
+He played for various clubs and the Egypt national team.
 He had been out of Egypt for a very long time, after playing most of his career in Turkey.
+He currently works as general coach for Zamalek.

+Playing career

+Ayman began playing club football with Egyptian side Zamalek in 1997.
+He moved to Turkey in 2000, where he would win the TFF First League title with Konyaspor.
+Ayman played club football in Turkey with Süper Lig sides Kocaelispor, Gençlerbirliği and Trabzonspor.

 He has Turkish citizenship after long time spent in Turkey with the name Ayman Aziz.

 Balili incident

-On August 12, 2007, Ayman viciously tackled Sivasspor's Israeli striker Pini Balili.
+On 12 August 2007, Ayman viciously tackled Sivasspor's Israeli striker Pini Balili.
 Allegedly, Ayman swore at Balili in Arabic before the tackle and it caused the Sivasspor players to fight with the Trabzonspor players.
 A spectator then jumped onto the pitch and threw punches.
 Sivasspor players responded and after that Trabzonspor supporters raided the pitch and the match was stopped.

 Coaching career

-Misr Lel Makkasa SC

-On February 2, 2020, he joint Misr Lel Makkasa SC as assistant manager, he left the club On 1 March 2020.
+On 2 February 2020, Ayman joint Misr Lel Makkasa SC as assistant manager, he left the club On 1 March 2020.

+In September 2022, he became an assistant to Egypt national team manager Rui Vitória.